 Andrew has been performing around the San Francisco Bay Area for the past 20 years - including regular shows at Martuni's Bar, The Lost Church and Cafe du Nord - and currently co-produces a Nashville-style songwriters round in San Francisco with fellow artist and songwriter, Samantha Margret.
 Andrew's songs have received recognition by the West Coast Songwriters and the Nashville Songwriters Association International (NSAI) and is also a member of the Los Angeles Songwriting Collective.

-Andrew is currently working on his first EP "Good As I Came" - set for release in late 2020 - with producer Trent Berry (Dreamrack Studios) and mixer Jamieson Durr (Wally's HydeOut) at the historic Hyde Street Studios in San Francisco, CA. His lead single "Day I Learned to Cry" was released on August 14, 2020 and his second single "2020 Vision" comes out October 30, 2020.
+Andrew released his first EP "Good As I Came" in December 2020 - which was produced by Trent Berry (Dreamrack Studios) and mixed by Jamieson Durr (Wally's HydeOut) at the historic Hyde Street Studios in San Francisco, CA. He is currently working on his upcoming single "Letting Go" and has a handful of additional releases set for late 2021.